CoPE-VideoLM: Leveraging Codec Primitives For Efficient Video Language Modeling: Related Work

 \PAR{Compressed Video Representation.} There has been growing interest in exploiting motion vectors and residuals directly from compressed video streams for visual understanding, particularly in action recognition, thus bypassing the costly full-frame processing.
-Early works such as CoViAR~\cite{wu2018coviar} pioneered this direction by training separate 2D CNNs on I- and P-frames and averaging their predictions, while TEAM-Net~\cite{teamnet} introduced cross-modality interaction modules to better fuse compressed signals.
-However, these methods ignore inter-modal dependencies and temporal ordering, leading to high computational overheads and the need for multi-crop or multi-clip inference.
-Later, CV-C3D~\cite{cvc3d} and DMC-Net~\cite{dmcnet} extended compressed-domain learning to 3D CNNs and optical-flow-guided distillation, respectively, achieving improved accuracy at the cost of higher inference latency.
-Distillation-based approaches~\cite{havasi2021training,compressedteacher} further align compressed-domain models with raw-domain teachers, but still require access to decoded RGB frames during training, reducing efficiency gains.
-Recent transformer-based models such as MMViT~\cite{Chen2021MMViTMV} attempt to leverage self-attention across codec primitives but incur significant inference costs.
-CompressedVideoMAE~\cite{biswas2025scalablemodelingcompressedvideos}, introduces masked autoencoding pre-training in the compressed domain, demonstrating that spatial-temporal representations can be effectively learned using only motion vectors and residuals, achieving performance comparable to raw-video pretraining with far less compute.
+Early works such as CoViAR~\cite{wu2018coviar} and TEAM-Net~\cite{teamnet} trained separate CNNs on I- and P-frame signals but ignored inter-modal dependencies and temporal ordering, requiring costly multi-clip inference.
+Later methods extended compressed-domain learning to 3D CNNs~\cite{cvc3d}, optical-flow distillation~\cite{dmcnet,havasi2021training,compressedteacher}, and transformer-based self-attention~\cite{Chen2021MMViTMV}, improving accuracy but still incurring high inference costs or requiring decoded RGB frames during training.
+CompressedVideoMAE~\cite{biswas2025scalablemodelingcompressedvideos} demonstrates that masked autoencoding on motion vectors and residuals alone can match raw-video pretraining at far less compute.
 More recently, codec-based representations have been explored in VideoLMs.
-Video-LaVIT~\cite{videolavit} discretizes motion vectors into language-like tokens, and EMA~\cite{ema2025} discards residuals and aggregates I-frames and motion vectors within each GOP into a fixed-length summary representation, similar to Video-VAE~\cite{videovae}.
-In contrast, {\project} treats both motion vectors and residuals as a structured and unified codec-native representation and constructs a variable-length, temporally ordered token sequence that adapts to content dynamics.
-By preserving fine-grained motion and appearance signals instead of compressing them into fixed summaries or image-like proxies, our method supports efficient and temporally consistent modeling across broader video language understanding.
+Video-LaVIT~\cite{videolavit} discretizes motion vectors into language-like tokens, and EMA~\cite{ema2025} aggregates I-frames and motion vectors into a fixed-length GOP summary, similar to Video-VAE~\cite{videovae}.
+These approaches either discard residuals or collapse temporal ordering; {\project} addresses both by constructing a variable-length, temporally ordered token sequence that preserves fine-grained motion and appearance signals.